Chris Froome: 2014: defending champion

-As defending champion for the first time, Froome started his 2014 season by again winning the Tour of Oman.
-After some minor illnesses and back problems, which meant he missed Tirreno–Adriatico, his next stage race was the Tour de Romandie, again as defending champion, which he won by 28 seconds ahead of Špilak, with the two riders placing first and second in that race for the second consecutive year.
+As defending champion, Froome started his 2014 season by winning the Tour of Oman.
+After some minor illnesses and back problems, he missed Tirreno–Adriatico.
+His next stage race was the Tour de Romandie, which he won by 28 seconds ahead of Špilak, with the two riders placing first and second in that race for the second consecutive year.
 He won the final stage of the race, an 18.5 km individual time trial, finishing a second faster than three-time time trial world champion Martin.
 To celebrate the Tour de France moving from Britain to France in July, Froome rode a bicycle through the Channel Tunnel, becoming the first solo rider to do so and one of few cyclists ever to have made the journey.
-The Crossing took under an hour at a top speed of 65 km/h.
+The crossing took under an hour at a top speed of 65km/h.

-Froome crashed out on the fifth stage of the Tour de France after falling three times over two days, putting an end to his defence of his Tour de France crown.
-He came back in time to duel with Alberto Contador on the Vuelta a España.
+Froome abandoned the fifth stage of the Tour de France after crashing three times over two days, putting an end to his defence of his Tour de France title.
+He returned for the Vuelta a España.
 He lost time on the first individual time trial.
-Before the last stage, a short (10 km) flat time trial, Froome was in second place with a deficit of 97 seconds on the Spaniard.
-He finally finished second.
+Before the last stage, a short (10km) flat time trial, Froome was in second place with a deficit of 1minute 37seconds on the Spaniard.
+He finished second overall.
 He was also awarded the overall combativity award.